Happy Hour Harmonica Podcast

 Thank you.

-Well done on that album with Anton.
-And I think you're planning on putting together another album with Anton.
+I think you're planning on putting together another album with Anton.
 Are you in the near future?

 Yes, we are... going to recording new duo album now it's not the band we just trying to record our own duo album yes This year we will record, and next year it will be released.